philip-gai/github-drawio-demo/README.md

 ## Notes

-- Images in markdown are cached and can take a few minutes to update
+- Images in markdown are cached and take five minutes to update
 - The edit link has to reference what branch to edit the diagram on.
 In this case I used `main`

 [Rich Diffs]: https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-comparing-branches-in-pull-requests#diff-view-options